sonic-net/SONiC/doc/voq/lag_hld.md

 ""                  = 1*10DIGIT           ; One or ore of system_lag_id values
 ```

-The system_lag_id allocation/deallocation works by accessing centralized database using a lua scipt that uses system lag id start (SYSTEM_LAG_ID_START), system lag id end (SYSTEM_LAG_ID_END), list of port channels with their system_lag_id-s (SYSTEM_LAG_ID_TABLE) and set of used system lag id (SYSTEM_LAG_ID) are used.
-When ADD is requested while creating LAG, an available system_lag id is allocated form the pool of system_lag_ids bound between SYSTEM_LAG_ID_START and SYSTEM_LAG_ID_END.
-When DEL is requested, while removing LAG, the given system LAG released into the pool.
+The system_lag_id allocation/deallocation works by accessing centralized database using a lua scipt that uses system lag id start (SYSTEM_LAG_ID_START), system lag id end (SYSTEM_LAG_ID_END), list of port channels with their allocated system_lag_id values (SYSTEM_LAG_ID_TABLE) and set of used system lag id (SYSTEM_LAG_ID_SET).
+An ADD is requested while creating a LAG and an available system_lag id is allocated form the pool of system_lag_ids bound between SYSTEM_LAG_ID_START and SYSTEM_LAG_ID_END.
+A DEL is requested, while removing a LAG and the previously allocated system-lag-id is released into the pool.

 ## 5 SAI
 Shown below is the new attribute of SAI_OBJECT_TYPE_LAG object that is used for LAG in VOQ chassis systems